What Should I Expect in a Job Interview

 Body Language and Non-Verbal Communication

 Your delivery conveys trust and confidence.
-For in-person interviews, maintain an open posture—avoid crossing arms—lean in slightly to show engagement, and use purposeful hand gestures to emphasize key points.
-For video interviews, align eye contact by looking at the camera when making key statements and keep your face centered.
+For in-person interviews, maintain an open posture — avoid crossing your arms — lean in slightly to show engagement, use purposeful hand-gestures to emphasise key points.
+For video interviews, align eye contact by looking at the camera when making key statements and keep your face centred.

 Vocal clarity matters.
 Moderate your pace, avoid filler words, and use short, confident sentences.
 Practice recording yourself to calibrate tone and cadence.